barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 }
 ```

 And again, we can see this in action, in this live example.
-On the surface is completely identical to before, but now the context is internalised behind the provider and the custom hook resulting in a much cleaner interface between the provider and the rest of the application:
+On the surface the example is completely identical to before, but now the context is internalised behind the provider and the custom hook resulting in a much cleaner interface between the provider and the rest of the application:

 {{% pen id="RwrVRQe" %}}